awsdocs/aws-dynamodb-encryption-docs/doc_source/client-server-side.md

 **DynamoDB Encryption Client**

 Client\-side encryption provides end\-to\-end protection for your data, in transit and at rest, from its source to storage in DynamoDB\.
 Your plaintext data is never exposed to any third party, including AWS\.
-However, you need to add the encryption features to your DynamoDB applications\.
+However, the DynamoDB Encryption Client is designed to be implemented in new, unpopulated databases\.
+You need to add the encryption features to your DynamoDB applications before you send any data to DynamoDB\.
 + **Your data is protected in transit and at rest\.** It is never exposed to any third party, including AWS\.
 + **You can sign your table Items\.** You can direct the DynamoDB Encryption Client to calculate a signature over all or part of a table item, including the primary key attributes and the table name\.
 This signature allows you to detect unauthorized changes to the item as a whole, including adding or deleting attributes, or swapping attribute values\.
 + **You choose how your cryptographic keys are generated and protected\.** You can create and manage your keys, or use a cryptographic service, such as AWS Key Management Service or [AWS CloudHSM](https://docs.aws.amazon.com/cloudhsm/latest/userguide/), to generate and protect your keys\.